The Dark Side of Gravity: B=-1/A, The New Schwarzschild Solution

 The space-time equation reads:

 and the space-space equations:

-This system clearly shows that the gravific energy momentum tensor had to be defined as we did but with $\bar{p} = \bar{\tilde{p}} = 0$ whatever p to impose that pressure should not source gravity either for an extended source such as a star or for the basic perfect fluid elementary source that we are considering as a good candidate model for the gravific elementary particle (this will be discussed below).

-Then, as in vacuum, the space-time and space-space equations are trivially satisfied provided the field does not depend on time.
+This system clearly shows that the gravific energy momentum tensor had to be defined as we did but with $\bar{p} = \bar{\tilde{p}} = 0$ whatever p to impose that either pressure should not source gravity whatever p (each elementary source "catches" everything around that could source gravity except pressure) or the perfect fluid at rest that we are considering as a good candidate model for the gravific elementary source has no pressure, hence it is rather a small spherical Mass or may be a stationary field or standing wave in a spherical volume trapped by a spherical shell.
+Then, as in vacuum, the space-time and space-space equations are trivially satisfied provided our B=-1/A solution does not depend on time.